GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-on-Debian-based-Linux-Distributions.rst

 Note that this feature is safe to enable globally.
 The implementation is written to check for this capability in each client, and to back off to cookies.
 The default configuration generates encrypted assertions that a large percentage of non-Shibboleth SPs are going to be unable to decrypt, resulting a wide variety of failures and error messages.
 Some old Shibboleth SPs or software running on old Operating Systems will also fail to work.

-**!!!
-DO IT BECAUSE IT IS IMPORTANT !!!**

-**(only for Italian Identity Federation IDEM members)**

-The IDEM Federation Operators collect a list of Service Providers that don't support the new default encryption algorithm and provide a solution on his wiki pages:

-* `Idp4noGCMsps`_

 If you don't change anything, the IdP stores data in a browser session cookie or HTML local storage and encrypt his assertions with AES-GCM encryption algorithm.